britram/taps-transports/draft-ietf-taps-transports.md

 defined in {{RFC5246}}.
 DTLS provides nearly identical functionality to applications; it is defined in {{RFC6347}} and its current version is also 1.2.
-The TLS protocol evolved from the Secure Sockets Layer (SSL) protocols developed in the mid 90s to support protection of HTTP traffic.
+The TLS protocol evolved from the Secure Sockets Layer (SSL) protocols developed in the mid-1990s to support protection of HTTP traffic.

 While older versions of TLS and DTLS are still in use, they provide weaker security guarantees. {{RFC7457}} outlines important attacks on TLS and DTLS.